Leonardo-Nunes-Armelim/YouTube_Curso_de_Python/README.md

 ## Conteúdo do Curso de Python

-    Corte do título no YouTybe Desktop
+    Corte do título no YouTube Desktop
     |                            |                              |...
 ### Curso Python 001 | Dado Tipo Texto (String)